LiquidGalaxyLAB/LG-AI-Voice-conversational/docs/models.md

 ### ElevenLabs TTS

-This API generates an MP3 file from text in 29 languages, which can be customized to provide accessibility to as many users in the world as we can.
-With its very low latency of approximately 400ms using the Turbo model, this API can provide fast results so users don't have a large delay when waiting for a response back from the app combined with Groq's LPU.
-The feature provides a free tier allowing up to 10,000 characters per month, which may be too little considering we have users from around the world who may use our app.
-The pricing isn't too cheap considering other options, but the multi-language feature is appealing to allow everyone to use the app.
+With its very low latency of approximately 400ms using the Turbo model, this API can provide fast results so users don't have a large delay when using our applications.
+ElevenLabs provides a free tier allowing up to 10,000 characters per month.

 The complete list of voice selections can be found [here](https://elevenlabs.io/docs/voices/premade-voices#current-premade-voices).